| |

 Do You Need To Visit Lake Louise (& When Is The Best Time To Visit?)

-If you’re visiting Banff National Park, an absolute must stop on your itinerary is Lake Louise, don’t listen to people who say otherwise.
-Let’s just say, Lake Louise didn’t become such a popular tourist destination for nothing…
+If you’re visiting Banff National Park, an absolute must stop on your itinerary is Lake Louise, and don’t listen to people who say otherwise.
+Let’s just say, Lake Louise didn’t become such a popular tourist destination for nothing… I will admit that it’s crowded, but it’s also very much worth it visiting.

-I’m about to let you in on a little secret for when to visit Lake Louise Canada so that you have the lake practically to yourself, or just with a lot less people!
+Plus, people who tell you not to visit probably just didn’t know the secret for the best time to visit Lake Louise (I mean, without the crowds!).
+I’m about to let you in on a little secret for when to visit Lake Louise Canada so that you have the lake practically to yourself, or at least with a lot less people!

 Psst!
 This blog post contains affiliate links in it which sends me a bit of extra money if you use them… at no extra cost to you!